mpt-bootcamp/monitor/docs/LAB2.md

 ![custom trigger](images/hosts-trigger-cpu-overloaded-example.png)

-**Configuring email notification**
+**Configuring and enabling email notification**

-Click on *Administration*, and then *Media types* in the top navigation bar.
+1. Click on *Administration*, and then *Media types* in the top navigation bar.
 You will see the list of all media types.
 Click on *Email*.

 Enter parameters in the ***Media type*** tab.